Fork me on GitHub

 Competency Questions & Queries

 The functionality of the WhatToMake system can be demonstrated through the four competency questions that were devised in order to develop the ontology.
 Each question aims to target a specific functionality of the WhatToMake ontology, as explained below.
-Some questions include sample SPARQL queries, which can be run by loading the ontology into Protege.
-To do so, load the http://purl.org/heals/ingredient ontology by URL into Protege and execute the queries in the SPARQL Query tab.
+Some questions include sample SPARQL queries, which can be run most easily by entering the queries into the public FoodKG SPARQL endpoint at https://inciteprojects.idea.rpi.edu/foodkg/#query or by loading the ontology into Protege.
+If you choose to use Protege., load the http://purl.org/heals/ingredient ontology by URL into Protege and execute the queries in the SPARQL Query tab.
 Note that the food and foodon ontology components are imported as a part of the ingredient ontology.

 1) "What recipes contain beef?"